cranleighschool/laravel-domain-expiry/README.md

 ### Protect the dashboard

-By default the dashboard is publicly accessible at `/domain-expiry`.
-To restrict it, add middleware to the config:
+By default the dashboard had the middleware `web` and `auth` attached.
+If you want to amend the middelware you can do that in the config file.
+Removing `auth` for example will make the dashboard accessible to all.

 ```php
 'dashboard' => [